almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/getting-into-tech.md

 a follower of #BlackTechTwitter on
 <a href="https://twitter.com/almostengr" target="_blank">Twitter</a>,
 and participating in a number of tech related groups on Facebook, sometimes I see or get asked questions about how to get into tech.
-For some, they want to change careers from a non-tech career.
-For others, they are trying to get into tech and have little to no work experience.

 I decided to compile the questions that I get asked about getting into tech or changing from non-tech role to a tech role into the resource that you see here.
 As I get asked more questions, I will update this page with my answers to those questions.
 If you have